exercism/v3/languages/go/exercises/concept/comments/.docs/introduction.md

 ## Documentation comments

 In Go, comments play an important role in documenting code.
-They are used by the tool [godoc][godoc], which extracts these comments to create documentation about Go packages.
+They are used by the tool `godoc`, which extracts these comments to create documentation about Go packages.
 A documentation comment should be a complete sentence that starts with the name of the thing being described and ends with a period.

 Comments should precede packages as well as exported identifiers, e.g. exported functions, methods, package variables, constants, and structs, which you will learn more about in the next exercises.